This guide is for Shaka Kits purchased after Nov 24th, 2021.

 - Reinforced root rib in the leading edge area.

-- Further extended top part of the Fin is forward to sustain more rough landings without damage.
+- The further extended top part of the Fin is forward to sustain more rough landings without damage.

-- A servo tray now have a curved front side for smoother covering.
+- A servo tray now has a curved front side for smoother covering.

 Part 1: eFuse